 The implications, therefore, are as clear as water in a mountain brook: Smathers told more than a few untruths about Marilyn’s visits to and wandering appearances at 1600 Pennsylvania Avenue and President John Kennedy never encouraged, never actually arranged nor approved a visit by Marilyn to the White House.
 We are led to conclude, therefore, based on Smathers’ testimony to ABC News and Donald Wolfe, that Marilyn neither visited nor slept at the White House, meaning Smathers’ simply created those White House tales.

 Bill Thompson, just to close the loop on the man, appeared in Michael O’Brien’s Kennedy biography.
 Like Smathers and John Kennedy, Bill Thompson, who hailed from Florida and was a lobbyist for the railroad’s interests in that state, was also a notorious womanizer.
 According to O’Brien, Thompson met John Kennedy through George Smathers in the mid fifties.
 So Smathers’ implication that Thompson and John Kennedy were good friends outside of their relationships with Smathers was obviously false.
 In 1958, John Kennedy stood as Thompson’s best man when the womanizer remarried; and according to Thompson’s daughter, Gail Laird, her father enjoyed an interesting relationship with the President.
-During her interview with O’Brien, she described that relationship as sleazy.
-So, from a relatively concealed position in the background of John Kennedy’s life, Thompson became yet another presidential pimp, a role confirmed by Kennedy friend, Charles Bartlett.13Op.
-Cit.
-O’Brien.Certainly, most of John Kennedy’s male friends acted as his pimp; and a fellow might conclude that most of his relationships with other men were based on the provision of that unique service.
+During her interview with O’Brien, Gail described that relationship as sleazy.
+So, from a relatively concealed position in the background of John Kennedy’s life, Thompson became yet another alleged presidential pimp, a role, according to Michael O’Brien, confirmed by Kennedy friend, Charles Bartlett.
+Evidently, then, most of John Kennedy’s male friends acted as his unpaid pimp, making them the most generous men of all time; and a fellow might conclude that most of John Kennedy’s relationships with other men were based on the provision of that unique and very generous service.

 In a lengthy statement to Randy Taraborrelli, Smathers recounted his conversations with John Kennedy about the affair with Marilyn and its impact on the First Lady.
 Her husband’s affair with the Blonde Bombshell, according to Smathers, poured salt in the wounds inflicted by all of John Kennedy’s other innumerable and blatant peccadilloes.
 Smathers testified to Taraborrelli: Jackie was accustomed to Kennedy’s indiscretions, but this one bothered her.
 She knew from what she’d heard and read that Marilyn was a troubled woman (Taraborrelli 417).
 In fact, Smathers asserted, Jacqueline threatened to divorce her husband unless he dumped his troubled blonde paramour.
 Jacqueline’s divorce threat added to the considerable amount of pressure John Kennedy already felt due to his affair with Marilyn, her overt boasting and her demands to visit the White House; and then, too, John Kennedy learned that the MOB had procured tape recordings of his grunting along with Marilyn’s squeals of delight while they made love at Peter Lawford’s beach house.
 John Kennedy ended his affair with Marilyn, according to the Florida Senator, due to Marilyn’s loose lips, due to Jacqueline’s threat to divorce him and due to those MOB obtained tapes.
 I discuss and evaluate those MOB obtained tapes in a later section devoted thereto.